Nerve Pain and Numbness

 Figuring out the cause

 If your nerve symptoms appear to be caused by a medication, it should be stopped as soon as possible.
 Delay could result in permanent problems.
 When medications causing the problem are stopped shortly after symptoms begin, pain and numbness usually subside over time.
-Too many people have ended up with permanent pain, numbness and burning because the symptoms of peripheral neuropathy weren’t identified soon enough or they continued too long on the medication after the pain started.
+Too many people have ended up with permanent pain, numbness and burning because the symptoms of peripheral neuropathy weren’t identified soon enough, or because they continued too long on the medication after the pain started.

 Antiretroviral drugs and other causes